A two dimensional arithmetic Andr\'e-Oort problem

 \subsection{General discriminant numbers}

-Here we obtain bounds the like of~\eqref{Duke ternary}, but including fundamental discriminants which are even, and then discriminants which are not fundamentals.
-The references we use for the odd fundamental discriminants (square-free discriminants) might work for all fundamental discriminants instead of merely square-free numbers, but the part of the proofs which should imply this are not detailed enough to ascertain the uniformity we need, and some limitations on the conductor are anyway present.
+Here we obtain bounds similar to~\eqref{Duke ternary}, but including fundamental discriminants which are even, and then discriminants which are not fundamental.
+The references we use for the odd fundamental discriminants (square-free discriminants) might work for all fundamental discriminants instead of merely square-free numbers, but the part of the proofs which should imply this do not provide enough details to ensure the uniformity we need, and furthermore some limitations on the conductor are present.

 We consider the operator~$T_4$ acting on~$ M_k(\Gamma_1(N))$, which is given on~$q$-expansion by

 and on half-period ratio coordinate~$\tau$ by